 Ease of Getting Reports – Yes

 All reports are easily accessible from the dashboard.
-ActivTrak provides 7 types of reports:
+ActivTrak provides a suite of reports including:

 - productivity report